 3. Choose a background

 Your character’s background describes where they came from, their original livelihood, and the character’s place in the world.
 Your GM might offer additional backgrounds beyond the ones included in the Backgrounds section, and might be willing to work with you to craft a background that’s a more precise fit for your character concept.
 A background gives your character capability with two skills and some equipment.
 Record this information, along with the personality information you develop, on your character sheet.

 4. Choose a class

 Every adventurer is a member of a class.
 Class broadly describes a character’s vocation, what special talents they possesses, and the tactics they are most likely to employ when exploring a dungeon, fighting creatures, or engaging in a tense negotiation.

 Your character receives a number of benefits from your choice of class.
 Many of these benefits are class features–capabilities (including spellcasting) that set your character apart from members of other classes.
-Your class also increases your hit points, your abilities (which you determine in step 5), and your aptitudes: armor, skills, and saving throws.
+Your class also increases your health, your abilities (which you determine in step 5), and your aptitudes: armor, skills, and saving throws.
 Your aptitudes define many of the things your character can do particularly well, from using certain weapons to telling a convincing lie.
 On your character sheet, record all the features that your class gives you at 1st level.